Detective-Mystery Films are usually considered

 - A Date with the Falcon (1941)

-plot borrowed from Raymond Chandler's Farewell, My Lovely, and remade
+of its plot borrowed from Raymond Chandler's Farewell, My Lovely,

-two years later as Murder, My Sweet with Dick Powell
+and remade two years later as Murder, My Sweet (1944) with

 - The Falcon's Brother (1942) - Sanders and Conway